ahmedm89/Generation-ETL-pipeline/README.md

 Also Daily, weekly or monthly reports for sales figures and other related business metrics are created.

 # They are facing the following problems:
-- The software currently being used only generates reports for single branche.
+- The software currently being used only generates reports for single branch.
 - It is time consuming to collate data on all branches, and gathering meaningful data for the company on the whole is difficult, due to the limitations of the software.

 ## As a result